-- > Stage 1: Yellow card with a reminder of acceptable 'green' behaviours as displayed in class.
-The adult reminds the child that they are here to help them using the prompts "I'm here to help" and "You talk and I'll listen". - > Stage 2: Sanctions as listed above.
-Listening & Learning (restorative practice), allowing children to explain their point of view and build bridges if necessary, will take place at the next break time with the child spending 5 minutes with their teacher (Post Incident Learning app or written records will be used where appropriate to record and attach to CPOMS). - > Stage 3: Red Card.
-This is for persistent disruptive behaviour e.g. 2 or more Listening & Learning sessions in a week.
+- Stage 1: A reminder of Gold Standard Behaviours as displayed throughout school.
+The adult reminds the child that they are here to help them and want them to get back on track. - Stage 2: Sanctions as listed above.
+Listening & Learning (restorative practice), allowing children to explain their point of view and build bridges if necessary, will take place at the next break time with the child spending 5 minutes with their teacher (written records will be used where appropriate to record and attach to CPOMS). - Stage 3: This is for persistent disruptive behaviour e.g. 2 or more Listening & Learning sessions in a week.
 This means a child would have to speak daily for 5 minutes to a senior teacher at break times to support them by reinforcing expectations of positive behaviours.
 This stage will be recorded on CPOMS and further sanctions will be imposed; - > Stage 4: Led by SLT.
 Parental involvement with a possible written code of conduct for behaviour to be signed by SLT and parents daily.

 Incidents of behaviour will be recorded on CPOMS.
-In all cases, the aim will be to support the child to display 'green' behaviours.
+In all cases, the aim will be to support the child to return to positive behaviours.